History of the Community of Christ: Early history

 The early history of Community of Christ is shared with other denominations in the Latter Day Saint movement, which originated in upstate New York under the leadership of Joseph Smith.
 With the assistance of Oliver Cowdery and John Whitmer, Smith dictated and published works of scripture believed by followers to be inspired, and formed the Church of Christ.
 The church lists its establishment as "legally organized on April 6, 1830, in Fayette, New York".
 The organization grew rapidly, especially after the conversion of Sidney Rigdon and many of the Campbellites in the Kirtland area.
-The strong beliefs of Smith's followers, including a revealing God and their close community, often seemed peculiar or even threatening to outsiders.
+The strong beliefs of Smith's followers (e.g. a revealing God) and their sense of close community, often seemed peculiar or even threatening to outsiders.
 Regularly meeting opposition from their neighbors, the early Latter Day Saints established and were driven from several gathering places including Kirtland, Ohio; Independence, Missouri; Far West, Missouri; and Nauvoo, Illinois.
 In 1838, the church was renamed as the "Church of Jesus Christ of Latter Day Saints".

-The history of most of the denominations in the Latter Day Saint movement began to diverge with Smith's murder in Carthage Jail on June 27, 1844.
+The history of Community of Christ began to diverge from the rest of the movement after Smith's murder in Carthage Jail on June 27, 1844.

 Period of disorganization

 After Smith was killed, the membership of the Church of Jesus Christ of Latter Day Saints fell into confusion and disorganization over the question of succession.
 Several individuals emerged with claims to leadership and the church's presidency.
 This led to the formation of several small factions.
 After periods of debate, the majority of the church's members followed Brigham Young, who led them to the Great Basin area (in what is now Utah) as the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Other leaders included Sidney Rigdon, James J. Strang, Lyman Wight, Alpheus Cutler, William Smith, and David Whitmer.
 In the aftermath of this disorganization of the church, the term "Mormon" gradually came to be used primarily in reference to those persons who followed Young and were members of the LDS Church.
 The remaining individuals—who still considered themselves part of Smith's original church—remained; many who were in scattered congregations throughout the American Midwest joined other factions.
-Others began forming themselves into the a "reorganized" Church of Jesus Christ of Latter Day Saints.
+Others began forming themselves into a "reorganized" Church of Jesus Christ of Latter Day Saints.